jekyll/jekyll/site/_docs/quickstart.md

 {% endhighlight %}

 That's nothing, though.
-The real magic happens when you start creating blog posts, using the front-matter to control templates and layouts, and taking advantage of all the awesome configuration options Jekyll makes available.
+The real magic happens when you start creating blog posts, using the front matter to control templates and layouts, and taking advantage of all the awesome configuration options Jekyll makes available.

 If you're running into problems, ensure you have all the [requirements